 A record number of international students were in attendance and together they amended and passed the motion: Should international fees be reduced and the payment deadlines be delayed?
 The motion mandates the Students’ Union to lobby for payment deadlines to be delayed until the end of the year; the installation process to be expanded to at least four installments rather than two; and the University to refund a percentage of the tuition fees, rescind the increase in fees, and charge less for the upcoming academic year.
 This is reflective of what students have been saying to us all year and what we have already been trying to achieve through regular meetings with the Vice Principal International and the Global Engagement team, however it is encouraging to have the backing of this motion behind us as we continue to lobby for these outcomes.
 So far the current response we have received has explained that the fees figure has already been confirmed years in advance, but is now set to increase by a smaller percentage next year than usual.
 However we believe that it should not be increased at all, and the University must respond to the ever changing circumstances of the pandemic and its ongoing effect on students.
 As mentioned before, the pandemic has clearly shown us that plans can change and we are more able to adapt than we realised - so why not apply this to international students’ fees?
 We will continue to update you on this issue.

 In more positive news, the University has successfully lobbied the government along with Universities UK and the Russell Group to extend the deadline for students on the Graduate Route.
-Previously, students were expected to return to the UK by 6th April to be eligible, however this week it was laid in parliament that the eligibility date has been extended to 21st June 2021 which is a huge sigh of relief for those students currently still residing in their home countries due to the pandemic.
+Previously, students were expected to return to the UK by 6th April to be eligible, however this week it was laid in parliament that the eligibility date has been extended to 21st June 2021 which is a huge sigh of relief for those students currently still residing in their home countries due to the pandemic. his does not affect students with a later deadline.
+Please consult Advice and Counselling for more information on the graduate route.
 Covid student visa guidance has now been updated and you can read more about this here.

 Finally, on a lighter note, your international reps have also been planning an International Week from 15th March to celebrate the international community at Queen Mary and the diverse range of students that make up the community here.
 Keep an eye out on social media to see profiles on different students and learn more about their countries; and there might even be a quiz!